Classical & Early Christian Studies

 may include readings from the New Testament or the Cebetis Tabula.

-GREK 302 Intermediate Greek 2: Students will read selected writings of 5th and 4th century B.C.
+GREK 302 Intermediate Greek II: Students will read selected writings of fifth and fourth century B.C.
 Greek prose authors, e.g., Herodotus, Xenophon, Thucydides, Plato, Lysias, or Demonsthenes.

 GREK 313 Homer: Readings in the Iliad or the Odyssey, with attention to Homeric grammar